 Additional presentations will be added but currently the displays feature 6 programs.
 These 6 were chosen as they feature trivia not known by many Apollo fans.
 Did you know the Lunar Module ( LM ) almost ran out of fuel during the first moon landing?
 How did they take the Lunar Rover to the moon?
 How would it fit in the LM?
 What is the BBQ roll you have heard mentioned in movies like Apollo 13?
 Was there an abort system on the Saturn V rocket in case of a malfunction during launch?
 These are all topics address in holographic form.

-The 3D exhibits were designed and built by Trade Show Holograms, a company specializing in holographic effects for the trade show booth industry.
+The 3D exhibits were designed and built by Trade Show Holograms, a company specializing in holographic effects for the trade show booth industry and normally offer them as rentals.
 The displays are proving popular with guests visiting the Kennedy Space Center in Titusville, FL.
 The combination of the 3D projection floating in mid air, the informative narrative and the surprising Apollo Mission trivia guests can use modern technology to learn about the Apollo missions.

-With preparations underway at the Kennedy Space Center to celebrate the 50th anniversary of the Apollo 11 historic moon landing new interactive holographic displays have been added to the visitor centers Saturn 5 exhibit.
+With preparations underway at the Kennedy Space Center to celebrate the 50th anniversary of the Apollo 11 historic moon landing new interactive holographic displays have been added to the visitor center’s Saturn 5 exhibit.
+The Kennedy Space Center Holograms offer first time and repeat visitors a new and high tech way to learn about Apollo 11 mission trivia and historical facts.

 The James Webb Space Telescope is a satillite that will be launched by NASA in 2018 to replace the Hubble Telescope.
 You can view the official JWST website here.
 The James Webb Space Telescope was named after the James Webb who crafted the Apollo program, and who was a staunch supporter of space science.